-Among the many health issues caregivers face as a result of COVID-19 is how to reduce the risk of skin breakdown, as residents are now being confined to their rooms.
-Before COVID-19, residents may have exercised by walking to the dining area for a meal, but today’s social distancing requires meals and other activities to be provided in their rooms.
-Because of these minimal opportunities for ambulation, residents may be sitting or lying down more frequently than before the pandemic, encouraging joints and muscles to weaken.
+Senior Living caregivers have faced many health issues among their residents during the COVID-19 pandemic.
+One of those is skin breakdown, as residents have dealt with long-term confinement to their rooms.
+Before COVID-19, residents may have exercised by walking to the dining area for a meal, but social distancing has required meals and other activities to take place in their rooms.
+Due to these minimal opportunities for ambulation, residents may have been sitting or lying down more frequently than before the pandemic, encouraging joints and muscles to weaken.

-One way staff can help address skin integrity concerns is identifying a resident’s mobility and positioning needs while they are seated.
+One way staff can help address skin breakdown prevention is by identifying a resident’s mobility and positioning needs while he or she is seated.
 Consider abnormal posture issues, such as posterior pelvic tilt or pelvic rotation due to the frequency of being supine or seated.

 Take, for example, Mr. Smith, a resident who frequently slides into a posterior pelvic tilt.
 In this position, an enormous amount of pressure is driving down on his coccyx and greater trochanters, putting Mr. Smith at high risk for coccyx and hip wounds.
 To help correct this seating challenge, a cushion that is built up in the front, like a wedge, can be used to help with sacral sitting.
 These types of cushions help to position the pelvis back into the seat, which will redistribute pressure away from bony prominences.

-In addition to cushions, several products can be used to help address an array of skin integrity issues, such as mattresses and assistive devices.
+In addition to cushions, several products can be used to help with preventing skin breakdown in the elderly, such as mattresses and assistive devices for seniors.
 As you evaluate these particular products in your community, here are some questions you can ask yourself:

-From cushions to mattresses and more, you can find a huge selection of healthcare equipment for Senior Living at Direct Supply.
+From cushions to mattresses and more, you can find a huge selection of healthcare equipment for Senior Living from Direct Supply.
 Please contact us or call 1-866-300-4074 for product selection assistance.
-And be sure to visit our Insights page for more about finding the right air mattress for your patients’ needs.
+And be sure to visit our Insights page for more timely tips and information, such as finding the right air mattress for your residents’ needs.